Codecademy/docs/content/numpy/concepts/math-methods/terms/nanprod/nanprod.md

   - 'paths/data-science-foundations'
 ---

-In NumPy, the **`.nanprod()`** function calculates the product of array elements over a specified axis, treating NaN (Not a Number) values as 1.
-This function is particularly useful when working with arrays that may contain missing or undefined values represented as NaN.
+In NumPy, the **`.nanprod()`** function calculates the product of array elements over a specified axis, treating `NaN` (Not a Number) values as 1.
+This function is particularly useful when working with arrays that may contain missing or undefined values represented as `NaN`.

 ## Syntax